frankdean/trip-server-2/README.md

 support impact of development in such an architecture is unacceptably high.

-As migrating to Angular 2+ is not trivial and with no reassurance that a similar upgrade will not be necessary in the near future, I was extremely reluctant to simply follow the upgrade path.
+As migrating to Angular 2+ is not trivial and with no reassurance that a similar upgrade will not be necessary in the future, I was extremely reluctant to simply follow the upgrade path.

-Consequently to these issues, I wanted a solution that had few dependencies, ideally with those minimal dependencies being on widely used libraries unlikely to force much re-work of any application code.
+Consequently to these issues, I want a solution that has as few dependencies as practicle, ideally with those minimal dependencies being on widely used libraries which are unlikely to force much re-work of any application code.
 I've used many languages and experimented with some of the more popular modern languages, but I don't see any meeting my desire for something that will remain largely